Grid-LTS/syncmanager/README.md

 ### Usage
-All commands assumed you have installed package locally with `pip install -e`.
+All commands assume that you have installed the package locally with `pip install -e .[dev] --user`.
 In case you want to run in from source, replace with:
 ```
 cd <project root>